RobRich999/Chromium_Clang/LLVM/README.md

 PGO and BOLT are not too LLVM build time intensive for a relatively fast system and/or lots of cores.

-ThinLTO can incur dramatically increased LLVVM build times as tested on an Opteron 64-core build server.
+ThinLTO can incur dramatically increased LLVM build times as tested on an Opteron 64-core build server.